salabs/Epimetheus/README-docker.md

 [Dockerfile-prod](./frontend/Dockerfile-prod) has two build arguments; `nginx_port` and `backend_url` with default values `8080` and `http://backend-server:5000`.
 The `nginx_port` argument configures the port which the Ngnix service runs inside the Docker and the `backend_url` argument tells the Nginx service where to route backend server requests.
 This arguments can be configured when building the Docker image.

+### Running docker-compose with public images

+There are also prebuilt images that you can use by running the command.

+`$env:ENV_FILE="configfile.env"; docker-compose -f .\docker-compose-from-remote.yml up --build`

+Note that currently the public images are built with the default arguements as defined in the chapter before.